Neighbors for Neighbors Fund

 My organization is interested in resources from this Fund.
 Can we be considered?

 The Community Foundation and the United Ways will jointly administer requests for funding.
 Given the dynamic nature of this moment, requests for funding will be considered and released in phases.
-The second round of funding has been announced - please click here for more information and to apply.

 For additional assistance